soundpress/RulesOfNYC/docs/c01/index.rst

       (ii) The minimum thickness of shell or bottom plates shall be 1/4 inch and the minimum thickness of roof plates 1/8 inch.
 The thickness of shell plates shall be figured in accordance with the following formula:

          t  =   P × r × F         T × E

          P equals head pressure at bottom of ring under consideration.

          r equals radius of shell in inches.

          F equals factor of safety (taken as 5).

          T equals tensile strength of plate in pounds per square inch (55,000 pounds per square inch).

          E equals efficiency of vertical joint in ring under consideration (calculations to be based on formulas as given in Bulletin No. 14 of the New York State Industrial Commission).

       (iii) Roof plates shall have single lap riveted or welded watertight seams and the roof shall be built to shed water.
 Bottom plates shall have single lap riveted or welded seams.
 Shell plate seams shall be designed with proper efficiency to meet requirements of above formulas for shell plates.

       (iv) In all cases, steel tanks for the storage of fuel oil must be built metal to metal.
 No filler of any kind will be permitted.

    (5) Storage containers.
-Storage containers for oil of six (6) gallons capacity or less used in connection with burners or oil-burning heaters shall be designed to withstand a hydrostatic pressure test of five (5) pounds per square inch without permanent deformation, rupture or leakage and shall be approved as provided in § 16-01(d)(2).
-Glass storage containers shall not exceed three gallons capacity, protected with a metal jacket provided with hand grips and designed to be rigidly fastened to stand or wall and shall be approved as provided in § 16-01(d)(2).
+Storage containers for oil of six (6) gallons capacity or less used in connection with burners or oil-burning heaters shall be designed to withstand a hydrostatic pressure test of five (5) pounds per square inch without permanent deformation, rupture or leakage and shall be approved as provided in 2 RCNY § 16-01(d)(2).
+Glass storage containers shall not exceed three gallons capacity, protected with a metal jacket provided with hand grips and designed to be rigidly fastened to stand or wall and shall be approved as provided in 2 RCNY § 16-01(d)(2).

 (f) Location of tanks.

    (1) Inside of buildings, above ground.

-      (i) Storage tanks having a capacity of two hundred and seventy-five (275) gallons and auxiliary tanks may be installed above ground in or on the lowest story of a building, provided such tanks shall be mounted on substantial incombustible supports, with tank permanently attached thereto, and located not less than seven feet (7') of clear unobstructed space measured horizontally from any furnace or source of exposed flame unless tank is protected as provided for in § 16-01(f)(1)(ii).
-Such storage tanks inside buildings shall have an individual capacity of not more than two hundred and seventy-five (275) gallons capacity and not more than two such tanks each of two hundred and seventy-five (275) gallons capacity may be connected to one burner provided the installation also complies with § 16-01(h)(1).
-Not more than two (2) two hundred and seventy-five (275) gallons storage tanks shall be installed in a building above ground without protection as provided for in § 16-01(f)(1)(ii).
+      (i) Storage tanks having a capacity of two hundred and seventy-five (275) gallons and auxiliary tanks may be installed above ground in or on the lowest story of a building, provided such tanks shall be mounted on substantial incombustible supports, with tank permanently attached thereto, and located not less than seven feet (7') of clear unobstructed space measured horizontally from any furnace or source of exposed flame unless tank is protected as provided for in 2 RCNY § 16-01(f)(1)(ii).
+Such storage tanks inside buildings shall have an individual capacity of not more than two hundred and seventy-five (275) gallons capacity and not more than two such tanks each of two hundred and seventy-five (275) gallons capacity may be connected to one burner provided the installation also complies with 2 RCNY § 16-01(h)(1).
+Not more than two (2) two hundred and seventy-five (275) gallons storage tanks shall be installed in a building above ground without protection as provided for in 2 RCNY § 16-01(f)(1)(ii).

       (ii) Storage tanks having a capacity of more than two hundred and seventy-five (275) gallons, when installed inside of buildings shall be located on the lowest floor level and all portions of such tanks above the floor shall be protected by not less than four inches (4") of masonry with weep holes along the bottom one inch in diameter not more than 3 ft. apart.
 The masonry walls of a structure may be used as part of the protection.
 Storage tanks may be placed in a protective enclosure having solid masonry walls not less than eight inches (8") thickness and of dimension not less than fifteen inches (15") greater on all sides than the outside dimensions of the storage tanks.
 The walls of enclosure shall be carried up to a height not less than two feet (2') above the top of the tank or to the ceiling where the ceiling is less than two feet (2') above the top of the tank.
 A fireproof access door shall be installed in the enclosure above the point where the enclosure has a capacity equal to the largest tank installed, and for each additional 10 feet or fraction thereof by which the longest inside dimension of the enclosure exceeds 35 feet an additional fireproof access door shall be similarly installed at one or more intervals of not less than 10 feet.
 Columns, pipes, or similar obstructions, may project into the required fifteen inches (15") of space within the enclosure, provided that access door or doors are so arranged that all portions of the enclosure are accessible.
 The ceiling above the tank enclosure shall be either fireproof or fire-retarded.